qingwen220/geaflow/CODE_OF_CONDUCT.md

 further defined and clarified by project maintainers.

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting opensource@github.com, which is a shared team inbox.
-If the incident involves someone who receives that shared inbox, you can contact an individual maintainer @fanzhidongyzby at fanzhidongyzby@163.com.
-All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at dev@geaflow.apache.org.
+The project team will review and investigate all complaints, and will respond in a way that it deems appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other